jbe456/product-management/README.md

 - **Challenge everything & inspire innovation through healthy discord**.

   The ability to speak freely, disagree with others’ opinions, and express one’s point of view each correlates strongly with how innovative the company is.
 The more people can speak up, the more groundbreaking the company’s progress.

+  Foster questions such as "What ifs" and "Why does it have to be this way".
+Fight against conventional ways of thinking and behaving.

 - **The system must protect the individuals**.